 - Peel off outer leaves from cauliflower.
 Cut cauliflower through the bottom core into half.
 Trim off bottom leaves until the florets begin.
 Place one half, cut side down to be level on a cutting board, and then cut into very thin, long slices.
 Continue with the second half.
 Set aside a few "decorative" pieces that are still attached in beautiful ways to use for the top.

-- Over a large mixing bowl, shred onion with potato shredder or the side of a box grater.
+- Over a large bowl, use a potato shredder or the side of a box grater to shred the onion.
 It will become watery.
 This is good.
 It will add uniform flavor to your kugel.

 - Pour eggs into bowl with onion and mix.
 Sprinkle in salt, pepper, paprika and oregano leaves.
 Add cauliflower (keep the pieces you put aside separated still) and mix until thoroughly coated with the eggs.